TBChess/Web/content/privacy.md

 We do not process sensitive information.

-### Social Media Login Data
+### Third Party Login Data

-We may provide you with the option to register with us using your existing social media account details, like your Facebook, X, or other social media account.
-If you choose to register in this way, we will collect certain profile information about you from the social media provider, as described in the section called "**HOW DO WE HANDLE YOUR SOCIAL LOGINS?**" below.
+We may provide you with the option to register with us using your existing Third Party account details, like Google, or other Third Party account.
+If you choose to register in this way, we will collect certain profile information about you from the Third Party provider, as described in the section called "**HOW DO WE HANDLE YOUR THIRD PARTY LOGINS?**" below.

 ### Application Data